What is Resource Capacity Planning?

 Step 2: Estimate resource demand

-After tracking resource availability, the next critical step in resource capacity planning is estimating resource demand.
+After tracking resource availability the next critical step in resource capacity planning is estimating resource demand.
 This involves creating a comprehensive plan and budget for projects, outlining the specific resource requirements to meet project objectives.

-Next, take financial considerations into account during your resource demand estimation.
 Develop scenarios that account for varying costs, helping to create a more accurate budget for resource allocation.

 Look backwards as well as forwards.
 Dive into the details of previous projects to understand what worked well and what didn't.
 Analyse tasks that took more time than anticipated and learn from past deviations to improve future resource planning.
-Implement time-tracking mechanisms to analyse costs and time spent on projects and conduct a deviation analysis to compare actual performance with planned objectives.
-This analysis can be done at both project and individual profile levels.

 Project progress monitoring